THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 BALANCING THE SYMPATHETIC AND PARASYMPATHETIC NERVOUS SYSTEMS

-This is another important focus of nutritional balancing programs in all cases.
+This is another important focus of development programs.
 The autonomic or automatic nervous system in all humans and animals is composed of two complementary systems that are called the sympathetic and parasympathetic branches of this nervous system.
 They must function harmoniously together or serious disease results in the body.

 This is another essential area of therapeutic correction.
 For more on this topic, read Balancing Your Autonomic Nervous System on this website.